billerickson/BE-Media-from-Production/README.md

 Option 1: In your theme or core functionality plugin, specify the Production URL.
 This will use the production server for ALL media.
 [Example](https://gist.github.com/billerickson/74b71dae3adccd2d478c77c5a5dbe00a)

+Option 2: In your theme or core functionality plugin, specify the Production URL and specific directories using the provided filters.
+[Example](https://gist.github.com/billerickson/d4365166ba004bb45e9a)

-Option 2: In your theme ore core functionality plugin, specify the Production URL, Start Month and End Month using the provided filters.
+Option 3: In your theme or core functionality plugin, specify the Production URL, Start Month and End Month using the provided filters.
 [Example](https://gist.github.com/billerickson/dd6639cc11e4464512e4)

-Option 3: In your theme or core functionality plugin, specify the Production URL and specific directories using the provided filters.
-[Example](https://gist.github.com/billerickson/d4365166ba004bb45e9a)